Victoriaville Tigres Logo

 The inscription “TIGRES” at the top remained in the outline font, but the letters are now black and legible.
 Yellow lines resembling tiger claw prints run through the text, adding dynamism and reinforcing the connection to the tiger image.

-The style of the visual appearance remained concise but became more contrasting due to color changes.
-The redesign emphasized the energy and dedication of the team.
+The visual style remained concise but became more contrasting due to color changes.
+The redesign emphasized the team’s energy and dedication.

 1999 – today

-The Victoriaville Tigres hockey club logo has been redesigned, updating the team’s visual style.
-Key details have been retained—the letter “V” and the head of the tiger—but they have become brighter and more aggressive.
+The Victoriaville Tigres hockey club logo has been redesigned to update the team’s visual style.
+Key details have been retained, such as the letter “V” and the tiger’s head, but they have become brighter and more aggressive.

 In the background, there is now a large letter “V,” enlarged and with a double stroke: the yellow outline adds brightness, and the black interior enhances the contrast, making the background more saturated.
 The tops of the letters are slightly rounded, giving harmony.

-In the center is a tiger’s redesigned and enlarged head, which is turned in the other direction and looks more detailed.
+In the center is a tiger’s redesigned, enlarged head, turned in the opposite direction, and rendered in greater detail.
 Black accents on the orange fur emphasize the tiger’s expression, creating a sense of aggression.
-An open mouth with a red background and large white fangs enhances the effect of rage.
+An open mouth set against a red background and large white fangs enhance the effect of rage.

-The innovation is a hockey stick broken into two parts and located inside the tiger’s mouth.
+The innovation is a hockey stick, broken into two parts, located inside the tiger’s mouth.
 It dynamically symbolizes the team’s strength, skill, and perseverance.
 The putter is orange-brown with black accents, creating balance with the rest of the skin.

 The “TIGRES” lettering with claw lines has been removed, making the emblem more concise and focusing on graphics.
-The redesign gives the logo a modern and professional look, maintaining a connection with the past through previous symbols.
+The redesign gives the logo a modern, professional look while maintaining a connection to the past through its previous symbols.